shazebkhan22/gyanbharatam-ocr-tool/README.md

 # Manuscript Digitization Automation

-Automates scraping OCR results from intuist.ai (Pandulipi Mitram) and builds a Word document with manuscript images + Devanagari text.
+Automates scraping OCR results from intuist.ai (Pandulipi Mitram) and builds a Word document with manuscript images + Indic script text (Devanagari, Odia, Brahmi, and other scripts).

 ---